Biden’s $100 billion investment in broadband could open tech jobs to more people

 In addition to broadening the tech talent pool through training programs, the proposal could set the stage for a larger and more diverse future tech workforce.

 There’s a huge digital divide among children in the U.S., which disproportionately harms low-income and underserved populations.
 Covid-19 laid bare the urgency of addressing this problem.
-In California, for example, 25% of students can’t attend remote school because they don’t have internet access; 60% of those students are Black, Latinx or Native American.
+In California, for example, 25% of students can’t attend remote school because they don’t have internet access; 60% of those students are Black, Latinx, or Native American.

 Investing $100 billion in broadband infrastructure would help close the divide.
-Leveling the digital playing field for children now is critical to prepare them for jobs of the future, and it could help foster a more diverse tech workforce in the decades ahead.
+Leveling the digital playing field for children now is critical to prepare them for the jobs of the future, and it could help foster a more diverse tech workforce in the decades ahead.
 This would be a boon for U.S. companies: Studies show that diverse teams are more innovative, a key ingredient to staying competitive.

 As we emerge from Covid-19 in the U.S., the world we’re entering is very different from the one we left.
-Technology powers our work, communication, shopping and travel more than ever, which means companies in every industry need more tech talent.
+Technology powers our work, communication, shopping, and travel more than ever, which means companies in every industry need more tech talent.
 Investing in broadband infrastructure would help keep that talent supply and demand aligned in the years to come.
-Making these investments would be a win-win-win—for tech workers, companies and the U.S. economy.
+Making these investments would be a win-win-win—for tech workers, companies, and the U.S. economy.

-Vivek Ravisankar is CEO and co-founder of HackerRank.
+Vivek Ravisankar is CEO and cofounder of HackerRank.